garciadelcastillo/gh-sharp/README.md

 GH#: A C# Dictionary of Grasshopper3D Components

+## Description
+TBD.

+## Contribute
+If you would like to contribute to the project, we suggest the following:

+- First, take a look at the work we have done so far!
+All files are in the `src` folder, with the `Math`, `Vector`, `Intersect` and `Mesh` categories in fairly good shape so far!
+Browse through the files, double-click on the C# components and get a general sense of what the project is about!

+- Read the [guidelines](guidelines.md) document on the overall principles on how to develop more components.

+- Reach out to [@garciadelcastillo](https://github.com/garciadelcastillo) to request a link to the spreadsheet where we are keeping track of the work pending, and if you have any questions.

+- Give it a try, either by developing some already made components to warm up, or by tackling new ones that are still undeveloped!

+Thanks for your contribution!

 ## Credits

 This is an educational project initiated by students/faculty of GSD-6338: Introduction to Computational Design, at the Harvard Graduate School of Design, and further extended by the community :)